 The Dalaman area of Turkey has changed a lot since I visited as a teenager.
 Just like me, it’s grown up a lot.
 Now, it’s the kind of destination that’s super popular with tourists yet still feels very raw thanks to its mountainous surroundings – an unusual combination that gives the area a very unique charm.

 If you want to get out and explore the local area, first of all: great choice.
 The Fethiye district in Turkey is one of the most naturally beautiful places you could visit.
-It has the perfect blend of history, nature and adventure for a relaxing yet exciting break, so you can tailor your trip to your own travel style.
+It has the perfect blend of history, nature and adventure for a relaxing yet exciting break.
+That means you can tailor your trip to your own travel style.
 I like a mixture of luxury, adventure and pretty photo spots, and Ölüdeniz and the wider Fethiye region certainly delivered on that front!

-There are enough things to do in Ölüdeniz to keep you occupied, but it's worth venturing beyond the seaside to see some of Fethiye too.
-Whether you have one or two weeks in Ölüdeniz, or spend just a few days there before moving on to another nearby town such as Marmaris (like we did), these are some of the best excursions in Ölüdeniz.
+There are enough things to do in Ölüdeniz to keep you occupied, but it’s worth venturing beyond the seaside to see some of Fethiye too.
+Whether you have one or two weeks in Ölüdeniz, or spend just a few days there before moving on to another nearby town such as Marmaris (like we did), these are some of the best Ölüdeniz excursions to enjoy.

 Excursions in Ölüdeniz